Khelechy/AsciiTextGen/README.md

 This package can be used to generate ascii arts on terminals and also integrated to java applications, Here to replace Sudo apt-get install 'figlet'

 # Installation
-Jdk or jre of any version installed on machine
+Jdk or jre of any version installed on machine AsciiTextGen

 download from [here!](www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)